Sairyss/domain-driven-hexagon/README.md

 Testing module/use-case internal structures (creating a test for every file/class) is called _`White Box`_ testing. _White Box_ testing is widely used technique, but it has disadvantages.
 It creates coupling to implementation details, so every time you decide to refactor business logic code this may also cause a refactoring of corresponding tests.

 Requirements may change, or a programmer can notice new patterns that emerge during development, which may lead to refactoring.
 For example: imagine that using [TDD](https://en.wikipedia.org/wiki/Test-driven_development) we defined a test for a class, and while developing this class you start noticing that it does too much and should be separated into two classes.
 Now you'll also have to refactor your unit test.
 After some time, while implementing a new feature, you notice that it uses some code from that class you defined before, so you decide to separate that code and make it reusable, creating a third class (which originally was one), which leads to changing your unit tests yet again, every time you refactor.
-Use case high level requirements, input, output or behavior never changed, but unit tests had to be changed multiple times.
+Use case requirements, input, output or behavior never changed, but unit tests had to be changed multiple times.
 This is inefficient and time consuming.

 To solve this and get the most out of your tests, prefer _`Black Box`_ testing ([Behavioral Testing](https://www.codekul.com/blog/what-is-behavioral-testing/)).
 This means that tests should focus on testing user-facing behavior users care about (your code's public API, for example `createUser()` method that is called by the user), not the implementation details of individual units it has inside.
 This avoids coupling, protects tests from changes that may happen while refactoring, makes tests easier to understand and maintain thus saving time.